johnmcfarlane/papers/c++/contractual-disappointment.md

 It draws on personal experience in domains including interactive entertainment, large-scale server systems, and safety-critical devices.

-Contracts and their consequences are the main tool used here to frame run-time failure.
+Contracts and their implications are the main tool used here to frame run-time failure.
 Through their lens I attempt to show that careful understanding of interfaces is the most effective way to ensure usability, efficiency *and* reliability.